Water Softener Buying Guide

 Key Features to Consider

-When comparing water softeners, look for these important features:
+When comparing water softeners, look for these important features that affect long-term cost and performance:

 - Demand-initiated regeneration